|Title:||Assistant Professor of German

 Department of Languages, Literatures and Cultures

 His research explores the intersections of literature, philosophy, and human sciences around 1800.
 Generally, he is interested in the formation of the modern individual as a site of scientific exploration.
-He has recently published articles on this theme, including: “Beyond the Brain: Skeptical and Satirical Reactions to Gall’s Organologie” (2010) and “Writing Empirical Souls: Self-Deception and the Science of Man around 1800” (forthcoming, 2014).
+He has recently published articles on this theme, including: “Beyond the Brain: Skeptical and Satirical Reactions to Gall’s Organologie” (2010) and “Writing Empirical Souls: Self-Deception and the Science of Man around 1800” (2016).